_BLUR.jpg)

 In this area just within the entrance, between Green Island, Greenore Point, The Yellow Buoy, Sheep Rock and Block House Island, there is a clear open space.

-The channel to the upper part of the lough recommences after this space to the westward of Green Island.
 Greenore Point is located about 2½ miles northwest of Ballagan Point.
 The tower of a disused light, 12 metres high, is prominent.
 The privately-owned Greenore Harbour lies close west of Greenore Point and a regular container ferry service uses the port.

-Above Greenore Point the channel runs between two extensive rocky shoals, called Watson and Stalka Rocks, for about half a mile.
+Above Greenore Point the channel runs between two extensive rocky shoals, called Watson and Stalka Rocks, for about a ½ mile.
 Above these continue through the middle of the lough in a north by northwest direction for about 3 miles, maintaining an average width of about 600 metres, and which is bounded by extensive sandbanks that line both shores.

 Image: Tourism Ireland